Jake Sullivan

-Jacob Jeremiah Sullivan (born November 28, 1976) is an American political advisor who currently serves as the United States national security advisor to President Joe Biden.
-He was previously director of policy to President Barack Obama, national security advisor to then Vice President Biden and deputy chief of staff to Secretary Hillary Clinton at the U.S. Department of State.
+Jacob Jeremiah Sullivan (born November 28, 1976) is an American attorney who served as the U.S. national security advisor from 2021 to 2025 under President Joe Biden.

+Sullivan previously served as Director of Policy to President Barack Obama, National Security Advisor to then-Vice President Biden and Deputy Chief of Staff to Secretary Hillary Clinton at the U.S. Department of State.
 Sullivan also served as senior advisor to the U.S. federal government at the Iran nuclear negotiations and senior policy advisor to Clinton's 2016 presidential campaign, as well as visiting professor at Yale Law School.